Middle School

 Visual Arts Courses

-List of 7 items.
+List of 5 items.

 • Studio Art 5

-The fifth grade art curriculum focuses initially on helping students transition from our Lower School program to the Middle School studio, and teaches our new Middle School artists appropriate studio behavior and practices.
-Fifth graders will become responsible for their own setup at the start of class and cleanup at the end of each class, and will be encouraged to work and focus in the studio as they would in any other classroom in the Middle School.
-The 5th grade curriculum strives to build on the interest and enthusiasm for art generated in our Lower School program, while reinforcing central concepts and fundamental techniques.
-Projects during the year are designed to develop drawing, design, and perceptual skills, as well as encourage creative thinking and growth.
+The fifth grade art curriculum focuses initially on helping students transition from our Lower School program to the Middle School studio and teaches our new Middle School artists appropriate studio behavior and practices.
+Fifth graders will become responsible for their own setup at the start of class and cleanup at the end of each class, and they will be encouraged to work and focus in the studio as they would in any other classroom in the Middle School.

 • Studio Art 6

-The sixth grade art curriculum builds on the knowledge and skills learned in the fifth grade by presenting students with more challenging projects and visual problems, as well as greater freedom to solve them.
+The sixth grade art curriculum builds on the knowledge and skills learned in fifth grade by presenting students with more challenging projects and visual problems, as well as greater freedom to solve them.
 Growing confidence and independence are fostered through expanded projects that emphasize the importance of careful observation and perceptual drawing.
 In the fifth grade, color theory is introduced, and craftsmanship is discussed as an essential component of the art making process.

 • Studio Art 7 (Minor)

 The seventh grade art minor challenges students to create works with more sophisticated thinking and techniques.
-The course emphasizes the importance of thoughtful mark making as an essential descriptive tool, and instructs students how to convincingly create the illusion of three-dimensional form on the flat surface of a drawing page.
+The course emphasizes the importance of thoughtful mark making as an essential descriptive tool and instructs students how to convincingly create the illusion of three-dimensional form on the flat surface of a drawing page.
 Seventh graders will have the opportunity to experiment during the year with painting, printmaking and sculpture.

 • Studio Art 8 (Minor)

 The eighth grade art minor engages students with a series of in-depth projects that emphasize the human figure as a subject.
 Students will approach the figure with a variety of exercises and projects ranging from faster, intuitive gesture sketches to more developed analytical drawings.
 Projects will continue to focus on learning how to represent the illusion of form and volume on the drawing page, and a more complex understanding of color theory will be addressed and encouraged.
-At the end of the year, students will have the tools, knowledge, and confidence to matriculate confidently into our Upper School Foundation Art program.
+At the end of the year, students will have the tools, knowledge and confidence to matriculate confidently into our Upper School Foundation Art program.

 • Studio Art 7 & 8 Major

-Explorations in Sculpture
+• Explorations in Sculpture

-Drawing and Painting: Realism to Surrealism
+• Drawing and Painting: Realism to Surrealism

-The class introduces students to the concepts and techniques put forth by the surrealist artists of the early 20th century such as: André Breton, Leonora Carrington, Frida Kahlo, Dorothea Tanning, Salvador Dali and Max Ernst.
+The class introduces students to the concepts and techniques put forth by the surrealist artists of the early 20th century. such as André Breton, Leonora Carrington, Frida Kahlo, Dorothea Tanning, Salvador Dali and Max Ernst.
 A variety of observational and experimental approaches to drawing and painting will be presented, and the fundamentals of composition and design will be reinforced as each student produces their own surrealist-inspired painting from conception to finish.

-The Illusion of Volume: Exploring the Methods of the Renaissance Masters
+• The Illusion of Volume: Exploring the Methods of the Renaissance Masters

-• Digital Photography
+• Digital Photography and Design